spacetelescope/romancal/docs/roman/associations/skycell_asn.rst

 To give a more concrete example we'll use the APT example program for the High Latitude Wide Angle Survey (hlwas).
-The program is 00991, the execution plan number is 01, there are 12 passes, 5 segments, 4 observations and a various number of visits.
+The program is 00991, the execution plan number is 01, there are 12 passes, 169 segments, 5 observations and a various number of visits.
 For this example we want to select a single filter, say F158, and that is segment 003.
 So to generate the visit level associations for observation 001 we would select the files using the bash command line,